japila-books/apache-spark-internals/docs/accumulators.md

 * [[name]] (optional) name
 * [[countFailedValues]] Flag whether to include the latest value of an accumulator on failure

-NOTE: `countFailedValues` is used exclusively when xref:scheduler:Task.adoc#collectAccumulatorUpdates[`Task` collects the latest values of accumulators] (irrespective of task status -- a success or a failure).
+NOTE: `countFailedValues` is used exclusively when scheduler:Task.md#collectAccumulatorUpdates[`Task` collects the latest values of accumulators] (irrespective of task status -- a success or a failure).

 === [[named]] Named Accumulators

-An accumulator can have an optional name that you can specify when xref:ROOT:SparkContext.adoc#creating-accumulators[creating an accumulator].
+An accumulator can have an optional name that you can specify when ROOT:SparkContext.md#creating-accumulators[creating an accumulator].

 [source, scala]
 ----